Biology majors typically take the following courses in the fall semester of their first year:

 Biology majors cannot typically fit a foreign language course in their first year schedules due to course conflicts with labs, but must satisfy the foreign language requirement before graduation.
 If you have previously studied a language and can place into an upper-level language course you may be able to find a class that will fit your schedule or test out of your language requirement.

 Similarly, Biology majors typically do not take calculus until their sophomore year.
-However, you may still opt to take the math placement exam now to get a sense of the level at which you will begin.
-Consult with your advisor to determine the best course of action.
+However, you may take the math placement exam to determine what math course is the right level for you.
+For more information on math placement, please review the Mathematics Department’s placement exam instructions.

 To learn more about the Biology major, consult the Biology Department’s website.